EnRICH Team: Enhancing Research Impact in Child Health

 The work of the EnRICH Research Group and Network aims to enhance child health through the discovery and implementation of innovative methods that transform the way we design, conduct, and report child health clinical research.
 In addition, the EnRICH program offers training opportunities in this field.

-In 2024 the EnRICH research agenda focuses on two critical areas for paediatric research: develop and apply the methodology needed (1) to select, measure and report valid, discriminative, and feasible outcomes in child health research (see TORCH), and (2) for innovate design and conduct of clinical efficacy studies and comparative effectiveness trials: Registry Based Trials in rare diseases, Bayesian Decision Analysis, Value of Information (see SPOR projects).
+In 2024, the EnRICH research agenda focuses on three (3) critical areas for paediatric research: develop and apply the methodology needed for (1) the selection, measurement, and reporting of valid, discriminative, and feasible outcomes in Precision Child Health research (see TORCH); (2) innovative design and conduct of clinical efficacy studies and comparative effectiveness trials in Paediatric Diseases, e.g. Registry Based Trials in Rare Diseases, RCTs of common Emergency Department conditions, and (3) sufficient child health research reporting: two new research reporting standards.

 For an overview of current projects, click here.